ALS Home Care in SW Fort Worth/Burleson TX

 Personal Care and Activities of Daily Living

-Beyond skilled nursing, ALS patients require escalating assistance with the personal care tasks that healthy adults take for granted: bathing, dressing, grooming, toileting, transferring from bed to wheelchair, and repositioning to prevent pressure injuries.
+Beyond skilled nursing, ALS patients require escalating help with the personal care tasks healthy adults take for granted: bathing, dressing, grooming, toileting, transferring from bed to wheelchair, and repositioning to prevent pressure injuries.
 Our CNAs and HHAs provide compassionate, dignity-centered personal care tailored to each patient's current functional level.
 As muscle weakness progresses, we adjust the level of assist — from hands-on guidance to full physical assistance — without disrupting the care relationship.

 Mobility Support and Fall Prevention

 Mobility decline in ALS is progressive and unpredictable.
 Foot drop, leg weakness, and balance problems create serious fall risk long before a patient is fully wheelchair-dependent.
-Our caregivers are trained in safe transfer techniques, use of mobility aids, and repositioning protocols.
+Our caregivers are trained in safe transfer techniques, proper use of mobility aids, and repositioning protocols.
 We coordinate with physical and occupational therapists to reinforce home exercise programs and safe mobility strategies.

 For families in Briar Meadow, Joshua Farms, and Rendon, having a trained caregiver present during the hours of highest fall risk — morning transfers, bathroom trips, meal preparation — makes the difference between a patient staying home safely and a hospitalization that accelerates decline.